pafloxy/mb-vqa/notes/Main Note.md

 > - How to represent an arbitrary quantum state in the formalism,
 > - Realize that any quantum arbitrary state can have a stabilized and a non-stabilized (/logical) subspace
 > - How to see the analogue of an unitary transformation in the stabilizer formalism
+> - The idea of 'Gottesman-Knill' theorem, which claims that its possible to "Classically simulate the time-evolution of Clifford unitaries on a Stabilizer State", this fact is something that will show up in many different forms throughout.
 > It won't be necessary to dive into concepts specific to error-correction such as code-distance, etc. (*unless you find them interesting ;)*
 >
 > Below I will summarise just a few basics notations and concepts that I will be using in rest of the document.